brunau1/poet-bot/README.md

 # Poet bot
-A robot that create a beautiful and tragic poem and post on social networks.
+A robot that creates a beautiful and tragic poem and post on social networks.